Morning, noon, or night, we indulge in self-care.

 It was about the entire experience, from ad to landing page.
 Coupled with heat map tracking, conversion rates more than doubled.

-By April, detailed feed optimization and lower-cost traffic set a record high for gross revenue from Google Ads in a single month.
+Detailed feed optimization and lower-cost traffic set a record high for gross revenue from Google Ads in a single month.

 In total – by testing to improve performance, creating dynamic ads to a broad audience, and building product-specific landing pages – Love Wellness grew their business during what is normally a slow shopping season.